OpenClaw Gateway Architecture: Understanding the Control Plane of Your AI Agent

 - admin_forced_disconnect

 Channels are the Gateway’s abstraction layer for different communication interfaces.
-Each channel represents a distinct way users interact with the agent — and each has its own protocol adapter, message format, and rate limiting profile.
+Each channel represents a distinct way users interact with the agent — and each has its own protocol adapter, message format, authentication requirements, and rate limiting profile.
+This separation is what lets a single agent handle Slack messages, WhatsApp queries, web UI sessions, and REST API calls simultaneously without per-channel spaghetti in the agent runtime.

-A typical production deployment might configure three or four channels:
+A typical production deployment configures three or four channels.
+Here’s what we ship in a typical beeeowl deployment:

 # gateway-config.yaml — Channel definitions